CarlOmega/2811ICT_Assignment_02/README.md

 Change directory to **server** and run **npm install**.
 Run server by running **node server.js** and the Node server will start listening on port 3000.
 Node server is set up to accept CORS from **localhost:4200**.

 # Installation
-Change directory to **chat* app** an run **npm install**.
+Change directory to **chat-app** an run **npm install**.
 You can run the Angular server by **ng serve**.
 As CORS is set up on the Node server, this will still allow you send data between the Angular chat app and the node server. **ng build** will create the distributable, compiled version of the Angular app.
 The Node server will already be preconfigured to run **dist/index.html**.

+# Test
+To run tests navigate to **server** and run **npm test**. this will perform test to test the database queries.
+Most of the API are tested by testing the function inside the API and validating if the database was updated as indended.
+A test database was used so it doesn't mess with the live server.

 # Documentation
 ## Git Layout